saleh-coder/fcc-fullstack-projects/HTML/Basic/recipe-page/README.md

 # Build a Recipe Page

 ## Overview
-This project is a hands-on lab from the **Basic HTML** section of the freeCodeCamp Full Stack Developer Curriculum.

 The objective of the exercise was to practice fundamental HTML elements to create a recipe page, including headings, paragraphs, lists, and images.

 ## What I Practiced